 Your presence will be recorded for Track and Trace purposes only.
 If you do not consent to this, please make it known as you enter.
 The lists will be destroyed after three weeks.

-A steward will be present to offer socially distanced help in finding a seat as you arrive.
+A steward will be present to offer help in finding a seat as you arrive.
 Please note that, once seated, further movement will be limited.

-There will be no crèche area or Junior Church during July and August (as usual).
+We are still not offering creche or Junior Church facilities.
 Children are very welcome to attend worship and stay with their family group in the pew throughout the service.

 Offerings may be placed in the box near your point of entry/exit.
 To avoid unnecessary movement this will not be presented during the service.